ryanthara/code-ryanthara-de/pages/03.autolisp/default.en.md

 ## Example

-A simple Hello world program in AutoLISP would be:
+A simple 'Hello world' program in AutoLISP would be:

 ```lisp
 (defun hello ( )